ruyakubu/BUILD-AzureML-workshop/README.md

 *Deleting irrelevant columns*

-The patient's form of payment does not have impact on the return to the hospital, so we dropped the Payer_Code.
-However, we added the Medicare and Medicaid column to indicate whether or not the Payer_Code for the hospital bill used a subsidize government medical assistance for low-income patients.
-This is to help us understand if there are any socioeconomic gaps in the diabetic patient demographic.
+A patient’s form of payment does not have impact on their return to the hospital, so we’ll drop the *payer_code*.
+However, we added *medicare* and *medicaid* as new columns to indicate whether or not the hospital bill was paid using a subsidize government medical assistance for low-income individuals.
+This can help us understand if there are any socioeconomic gaps in the diabetes patient demographic.

 ```python
 df.loc[:, "medicare"] = (df.payer_code == "MC")
 df.loc[:, "medicaid"] = (df.payer_code == "MD")
 ```

-There are 20+ columns of whether or not a patient took a certain diabetic medication (rosiglitazon, citoglipton, metformin etc.) that have no correlation on a patient's return to the hospital.
+There are 20+ columns that are indicators of whether or not a patient took a certain diabetic medication (rosiglitazon, citoglipton, metformin etc.) that have no correlation on a patient’s return to the hospital.
 As result, we’ll delete these medications.

 ```python
 df.drop(['encounter_id', 'patient_nbr', 'weight', 'payer_code', 'medical_specialty', 'admission_type_id',